Azure/azure-event-hubs-for-kafka/tutorials/schema-registry/README.md

 To complete this walkthough, make sure you have the following prerequisites:

 * An Avro serialized/deserialized producer and consumer - you can find a tutorial [here](https://github.com/confluentinc/examples/tree/5.1.2-post/clients/avro).
 * A schema registry instance running on top of an Apache Kafka metadata store.
-This can be hosted locally, on an Azure VM, or on Confluent Cloud.
+The cluster and schema registry instance can be hosted locally, on an Azure VM, or on Confluent Cloud.
 A thorough guide on setting up a schema registry can be found [here](https://docs.confluent.io/current/schema-registry/docs/schema_registry_tutorial.html).

 ## Overview